 The request will run and the Response field mapping modal will open.
-This is where you set which fields to import from the Google Maps API and how they should map to your output table.
-For each Google Maps API field, you can either import or filter it.
+This is where you set which fields to import from the Google Distance Matrix API and how they should map to your output table.
+For each Google Distance Matrix API field, you can either import or filter it.
 For an imported field, you can set whether to map them to an existing field or create a new field.

 Make sure you import 'Distance', 'Distance (metres)', 'Duration' & 'Duration (seconds)'.
 Then click 'Save & Run'.

-Data Fetcher will create any fields that need to be created in the output table, then run the request and calculate the delivery time & distance for every pair of locations in the 'Orders' table.
+Data Fetcher will create any fields that need to be created in the output table, then run the request and calculate the time & distance between each pair of locations in the 'Orders' table.